-Since the early 1980s, the term greenwashing has been commonly used by companies in their PR strategies to market their products or brands as “green” or eco-friendly.
+Since the early 1980s, we can note the increased awareness of companies greenwashing in their PR strategies to falsely market their products or brands as “green” or eco-friendly.
 Reading this, you might ask, what is greenwashing?

 “to make people believe that your company is doing more to protect the environment than it really is.”

-Jay Westerveld, in 1986 first used the term greenwashing to describe a Fijian Resort's 'reuse towel' campaign.
-Its use became popular for companies to infer that they are environmentally conscious and their products are eco-friendly.
+Jay Westerveld first used the term greenwashing in 1986 to describe a Fijian Resort's 'reuse towel' campaign.
+Its use became widespread for companies to infer that they are environmentally conscious and their products are eco-friendly.

 Companies use greenwashing to make buyers believe that they are doing more to protect the environment than in reality.
 This means that companies use the term 'green' deceptively.